-Discover the story of the Shawnee and Delaware Indian tribes in Eastern Missouri when you step into the Stone Cottage behind the Bolduc House and don't miss the Eastern Woodland Indian Village with its Three Sisters Garden and in-ground pottery firing pit.
+Discover the story of the Shawnee and Delaware Indian tribes in eastern Missouri when you step into the Stone Cottage behind the Bolduc House.
+Don't miss the eastern Woodland Indian Village, with its Three Sisters Garden and in-ground pottery firing pit.

 Walk through the flower gardens to the smaller home, built in 1820.
 One room is furnished as a living room from the 1830s; the other room is our Hands-On History Room, with activities for children and several exhibits.